CMQuiroz/product-comparison-api/README.md

 A RESTful backend API built with Spring Boot to support a product comparison feature.

-The purpose of this project is to provide clear and efficient endpoints for retrieving product data and comparing items based on key attributes such as name, image URL, description, price, rating, and specifications.
+The goal of this project is to provide clear and efficient endpoints for retrieving product data and comparing items based on key attributes such as name, image URL, description, price, rating, and specifications.

 The implementation keeps the solution simple, readable, and easy to run locally while following solid backend design practices.